-The following table includes information about the common stock owned by our directors, nominees and executive officers, as of March 10, 2011, including their name, position and the number of shares beneficially owned.
+The following table includes information about the common stock owned by our directors, nominees and executive officers, as of March 8, 2012, including their name, position and the number of shares beneficially owned.
 Each of the persons listed in the table below under the heading "Directors and Nominees" currently serve as a director of the Company.
-J. Larry Young will retire as a director effective as of the annual meeting.

 Unless otherwise noted, the persons below have sole voting power and investment power with respect to the listed shares (subject to any applicable community property laws).
 The business address for each of the directors and executive officers listed below is 209 Troy Street, Tupelo, Mississippi 38804-4827.